Creating an Employee Engagement AND Happiness Strategy

 The Importance of Work-Life Balance

 Work plays a significant part in all our lives.
 Our earnings ensure that the lights stay on, there’s food on the table and the rainy-day pot is full.
-It is no easy task to achieve work-life balance in today’s unpredictable and fast-paced business world.
+With the looming cost of living crisis and energy bills playing on everyone’s minds, no one is underplaying the importance of earning enough to make a living... it just makes achieving work-life balance that little bit harder!

-As we grow increasingly more connected through technology and social media, it is becoming more and more difficult to separate work from our personal lives.
-It is commonplace to check emails at all hours, take business calls at the dinner table and work on our laptops on weekends.
+We’re growing increasingly more connected through technology and social media.
+For many, working from home has become the new normal.
+It's becoming more and more difficult to separate work from our personal lives.
+It's commonplace to check emails at all hours, take business calls at the dinner table and work on our laptops on weekends.
 How has this become acceptable?

 Employers expect more from their people, which leads to them feeling more pressure to achieve greater results.
-Consequently, this leads to longer working hours, and less time spent at home.
+These pressures appear to have reached a breaking point, as people realise that they need to achieve better balance in their lives.
 As a business leader, you have a responsibility to help all your team juggle the demands of their work and personal lives.
 Even your most engaged employees may still be struggling to find balance…

 How Important is Work-Life Balance?